nabameet/folio-v2/README.md

 // DONE: Metadata + Opengraph & Twitter for Homepage
 // DONE: Metadata + Opengraph & Twitter for Projects
 // DONE: Live
+// TODO: All optimizations - no homepage image loads later on

 // ------------------------------------------------------------------------------------